Meet all your supply chain needs by shipping with Flock Freight today.

 - Because LTL freight carries other products besides your own, your shipment will take longer to deliver than FTL shipping.

 FTL means “full truckload.”
 As an FTL shipper you should be aware of the following:

 - Your product, by definition, will take up an entire truck by itself.

 - Occasionally, even if your shipment doesn’t take up the entire truck, you still may want to consider FTL shipping.
 For instance, if your product is high-risk, or if your shipment is fragile.

-- Since FTL is only a single destination designated by the shipper, it is a more time efficient method of transport compared to LTL.
+- Since FTL is only a single destination designated by the shipper, it’s a more time-efficient method of transport compared to LTL.

-As we have seen, answering the question: “What is a shipper” involves not only knowing what kind of shipper you are but also your role and responsibilities as a shipper.
-Whether you choose to take the increased risk and potentially higher reward of shipping internationally, or decide on the more straightforward approach of domestic shipping, it is essential you understand your role as a shipper.
+Know what kind of shipper you are and your role and responsibilities as a shipper.
+Whether you choose to take the increased risk and potentially higher reward of shipping internationally, or decide on the more straightforward approach of domestic shipping, it is essential you understand your role as a shipper in the freight market.
 If you do your homework and appreciate all the aspects of getting your product to market, you will reap the reward of a thriving and growing business.